Skip to main content

 • Examples at Art by Ancourage: Crafty Corner (ages 3–5), Mini Masters (ages 6–8), Professional Fine Art, DSA Portfolio

 Art enrichment benefits children and adults through cognitive development, fine motor skills, visual-spatial reasoning, creative problem-solving, and self-expression.
 The National Arts Council of Singapore supports arts education as part of holistic development.
+For a detailed look at the research, see the evidence-based benefits of art education for children.

 What Is Art Therapy?